JesterSe7en/porygo/README.md

 ### Example `config.toml`

-Run `scrapego config init` to generate a file with default values.
+Run `porygo config init` to generate a file with default values.

 ```toml
 # Default number of concurrent workers